-We now focus on the impact of the number of contending unicast stations on $\eta_m$ , shown in Fig. 8b.
-Here, we observe that the two GCR BlockAck based schemes provide a good performance, as in all cases the reliability is 100%.
-In contrast, the open loop schemes see their performance degraded as $N_u$ grows as a result of the increased channel contention.
-Comparing GCR UR against No-Ack/No-Retry, we observe that the impact of the increased unicast activity is more severe on the latter, as with the former the unsolicited retries are able to limit the performance degradation to some extent.
-For instance, with $N_u=30$ stations, reliability is approximately 55% with No-Ack/No-Retry while with GCR UR it is well above 80%.
+We now focus on the impact of the number of contending unicast STAs on η_m , as shown in Fig. 8(b).
+Here, we observe that the two GCR BlockAck-based schemes provide a good performance, as in all cases the reliability is 100%.
+In contrast, the open-loop schemes see their performance degraded as N_u grows, as a result of the increased channel contention.
+Comparing GCR UR against No-Ack/No-Retry, we observe that the impact of the increased unicast activity is more severe on the latter; as with the former, the URs are able to limit the performance degradation to some extent.
+For instance, with $N_u = 30$ STAs, reliability is approximately 55% with No-Ack/ No-Retry, whereas with GCR UR, it is well above 80%.

-On a more general basis, we observe from the above two figures that, while the open-loop schemes perform relatively well in terms of throughput (specially when the number of receivers or unicast stations is large), their reliability in terms of performance is poor.
-We also observe that, even though all feedback-based schemes provide the same reliability, their performance in terms of multicast throughput is very different (as shown by Fig. 6a).
+On a more general basis, we observe from the above two figures that, while the open-loop schemes perform relatively well in terms of throughput (particularly when the number of receivers or unicast STAs is large), their reliability in terms of performance is poor.
+We also observe that, although all feedback-based schemes provide the same reliability, their performance in terms of multicast throughput is very different [see Fig. 6(a)].
 This confirms the need to account for both metrics when analyzing the performance.